 - Never pass a stopped bus displaying a stop sign to its left.
 That means children are crossing the street.

 - If you hear a siren coming behind you, pull to the side if you can, stop and wait until the police car or fire truck goes by.

 - Completely stop at stop signs and look for other drivers and pedestrians before you proceed.

-- Obey the posted speed limit at all times.
+- Always obey the posted speed limit.
 Speeding tickets are costly, and penalties for speeding can include fines, court appearances and loss or suspension of your driving privileges.
 Also, depending on your insurance policy, speeding tickets can raise your rates.

 - When parking your vehicle, always be mindful of handicapped signs, fire hydrants, bus stop zones, parking restrictions for certain times of day, and parking spots that require permits.
-Just remember to heed all of the signs.
-Even if you have to circle the block a couple times, it sure beats getting fined or having your car towed.
+Just remember to heed all the signs.
+Even if you must circle the block a couple times, it sure beats getting fined or having your car towed.

+Part of driving responsibly is to not get behind the wheel after consuming alcohol.
+Doing so not only puts yourself in danger, but it also risks the safety of others.
 Driving after drinking too much alcohol is known as Driving Under the Influence (DUI) or Driving While Intoxicated (DWI).
-Alcohol slows your reflexing, temporarily lowers your mental acuity and can thus compromise your ability to control a vehicle and drive it safely.
+Alcohol slows your reflexes, temporarily lowers your mental acuity, and can thus compromise your ability to control a vehicle and drive it safely.
 And yes, even "buzzed driving" is still drunk driving and can be just as dangerous.